apache/activemq-cpp/README.txt

 installed on your system, you may have to configure the versions to use using /usr/sbin/update-alternatives.

-2 Building on Unix/Linux/OS X/Cygwin
+2 Building on Unix/Linux/OS X
 --------------------------------------------------------------------------

 This assumes you have all of the project dependencies installed.
 We're